pyrotek45/avon/tutorial/DEBUGGING_GUIDE.md

 ## Overview

 Avon provides multiple debugging strategies to understand and troubleshoot your programs.
 This guide explains the complete debugging toolkit and how to use each tool effectively.
+Because even the best code sometimes does unexpected things (and by "unexpected" we mean "wrong").

-> **💡 Debugging Templates from GitHub:** When debugging templates fetched with `--git`, use `avon eval --git user/repo/template.av --debug` to see detailed output.
+> Tip: Debugging Templates from GitHub:** When debugging templates fetched with `--git`, use `avon eval --git user/repo/template.av --debug` to see detailed output.
 You can also use the REPL (`avon repl`) with `:read` or `:run` commands to interactively test templates before deploying them.

 ## The Debugging Philosophy